--c sequence# List all events happening after this sequence number. -t countername List all events after this counter number. -c sequence#-t Update the supplied counter with the current sequence number and clear the log.
-This clears the log regardless of which counter name is specified, so only one user can make use of this option. countername g-opts See "Global options" on page 685.
+-c sequence# List all events happening after this sequence number. -t countername List all events after this counter number. -c sequence#-t countername Update the supplied counter with the current sequence number and clear the log.
+This clears the log regardless of which counter name is specified, so only one user can make use of this option. g-opts See "Global options" on page 705.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A review p4 login
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A p4 login

 - The p4 logger command is not for end users.
-It supports propagation of information to an external defect tracking system. - In distributed environments, p4 logger commands should be issued to the Commit Server, not to an Edge Server.
+It supports propagation of information to an external defect tracking system. - In multi-server environments, p4 logger commands should be issued to the Commit Server, not to an Edge Server.
 If you are using P4DTG or other third-party tools that make use of this command, ensure that your installation is properly configured.

-To list of users who have subscribed to review particular files reviews To set or read the value of a Helix server counter p4 counter To see full information about a particular changelist p4 describe To see a list of all changelists, limited by particular criteria p4 changes
+To list of users who have subscribed to review particular files p4 1 reviews To set or read the value of a Helix server counter p4 (counter To see full information about a particular changelist p4 (describe To see a list of all changelists, limited by particular criteria p4 (changes